Categories

 Blog

-How to Master the 12 Steps of HACCP Certification & 7 Principles in 2023
+How to Master the 12 Steps of HACCP Certification & 7 Principles

 Are you looking to get certified in the Hazard Analysis and Critical Control Points (HACCP) system?
 The purpose of a Hazard Analysis Critical Control Points (HACCP) plan is to identify and control any hazards that may arise during the process of manufacturing, storing, distributing, and consuming food products.
 HACCP plans are meant to reduce, eliminate, and avoid risks that may negatively impact the consumer and the organization.
-They will vary based on the product, process and other factors that can occur in the facility.
+They will vary based on the product, process, and other factors that can occur in the facility.
 Developing a HACCP plan consists of 12 tasks with seven principles, which are further explained below.

 Completing this certification program means completing seven important steps.
 In this guide, we’ll provide an overview of the 12 HACCP steps and 7 principles and help you get ahead on your certification process.